Find a Class

 Materials fees must be paid in full to the instructor in class, or via their designated payment-application link.

 Refunds & Credit

 We do not refund tuition or offer "make-up" sessions for classes students miss due to their own circumstances.

-If a serious illness or a death in the family means you need to withdraw from a class outside of our normal time allowance, please speak with our Registrar to make special arrangements.
+If a serious illness, major injury or a death in the family means you need to withdraw from a class outside of our normal time allowance, please speak with our Program Support Team to make special arrangements.

-Registrations are non-transferable.
-If you cannot attend your class and wish to gift your registration to someone else, you must inform our Registrar in advance.
+Registrations are only transferable under specific circumstances.
+If you cannot attend your class and wish to gift your registration to someone else, you must inform our Program Support Team in advance.

 We occasionally suspend classes to make room for Open Studios and other special events.
 See individual class listings for details.

 Students are not permitted to drop into classes a session at a time, except for classes that are specifically listed as "drop-in."

 Please attend the course and section for which you are registered.
 Crossing to other sections can create record-keeping problems, crowding, and even health & safety hazards.